Skip to content Skip to navigation

 Other Contents by Author

-Security forces are fanning across the state on Monday in view of ULFA foundation day on Monday.Policemen and para military forces are heavily guarding the vital roads, bridges, oil and gas installations to thwart any ULFA sabotage on the foundation day.ULFA militants have hoisted flags in the wee hours in several districts to be seized by police in the morning.Maximum alert has been sounded in the five Lok sabha constituencies where voting is underway from 7 in the morning.
+Despite polling day, security forces are spreading across the state in view of ULFA foundation day on Monday.High alert is being sounded in the vital railway stations, roads, bridges, oil and gas installations fearing ULFA strike on its foundation day.ULFA militants have hoisted flags in the wee hours in several districts to be seized by police in the morning.Maximum alert has been sounded in the five Lok sabha constituencies where voting is underway from 7 in the morning.